liangxianzhe/creator/README.md

 first ref's `_owner` field is null, while the second ref's `_owner` field is the creator itself.
 This means:
 * It is the same to `read`, `set` or `update` any creators with either ref.
-The operation is pass to the internal graph.
+The operation is passed to the internal graph.
 * If `ref._owner` is null, `ref.watch(foo)` will simply add `foo` to the graph.
 * If `ref._owner` is not null, `ref.watch(foo)` will also add an edge `foo -> ref._owner` to the graph.